Thanks to the help and support of our readers, contributors, sponsors and donors, BenitoLink has grown to serve the community better every year.

 Leslie David is Benitolink's Executive Director.
 David started with BenitoLink in its formative years as a foundation board member.
 She reports on occasion but primarily oversees both the publishing and the financial side of BenitoLink.

 BenitoLink currently seeks reporters with research and investigative experience.
 Please contact Leslie David (email@example.com), if you have an interest and experience in this area of writing.
+BenitoLink will continue with its Junior Journalism Program, which is supported in part by United Way of San Benito County.

 The BenitoLink Board of Directors are: Board President Rohit Sharma, Vice-President Karminder Brown, Treasurer Robert Marden and Secretary Lois Locci.
 The board and executive director have recently developed "Open Editorial" which invites a mix of community members to open discussion of current events, neighborhood issues and welcomes Benitolink feedback.
 If you have interest in getting to know BenitoLink better as a potential volunteer, committee member, reporter/photographer, community contributor or board member, please contact Leslie David firstname.lastname@example.org or Rohit Sharma email@example.com.